Teen Curfew: Be Home by Midnight!

 I surveyed some local parents to see what the real world answer to this was.
 Out of the 32 responses I received, 28 of the parents said they do have curfews imposed on their teens, but that they were set on a case- by-case basis.
 Four parents said they imposed a strict no-exceptions curfew on their teens.
 My mom claims when she was a teen, her father was so strict on her curfew that even a at tire did not qualify as an excuse.
 He told her that they should leave early enough to anticipate car trouble or traffic concerns.
 I’m not sure if that’s another one of those, “walked 10 miles in the snow uphill both ways to school every day” type of tales or not, but it did make me appreciate her leniency.

-From those surveyed, I found that most aren’t too concerned about curfews until their children start driving on their own, until then you can easily control when they are dropped o and picked up.
-Anne Dale, a local mom of two teens, said she was only willing to bend the time if they were at the home of a friend that she knew the parents of; otherwise, she was strict.
+From those surveyed, I found that most aren’t too concerned about curfews until their children start driving on their own.
+Until then you can easily control when they are dropped off and picked up.
+Anne D., a local mom of two teens, said she was only willing to bend the time if they were at the home of a friend that she knew the parents of; otherwise, she was strict.
 Several respondents said that their own parents did not enforce curfews on them and that it was not a good thing, so they were less lenient on their own teens.
 Most said they have earlier weekday curfews for school purposes (10 p.m.), but that too was determined by the activity.
 If students are in band or athletics, away games might constitute a later time.

 In the end you must do what is right for you and your family.
-As one commenter stated, “their curfews were pretty much determined by how late I was willing to stay up…it had to do with the fact that I could not go to sleep until they were safely in the house.”
+As one commenter stated, “their curfews were pretty much determined by how late I was willing to stay up… it had to do with the fact that I could not go to sleep until they were safely in the house.”

 Related articles: